:bulb: How to resolve the version ... is unsupported error when running docker-compose.

 18

-# Install jq to fetch the latest version metadata
+# Install jq (used to parse the GitHub API JSON response)

 sudo apt-get install jq

-# Store the latest version and install destination
+# Fetch the latest version tag and set the install destination

 VERSION=$(curl --silent https://api.github.com/repos/docker/compose/releases/latest | jq .name -r)